Goldwind

 Goldwind Science & Technology Co., Ltd., commonly known as Goldwind, is a Chinese multinational wind turbine manufacturer headquartered in Beijing, China.
 Goldwind was a state-owned enterprise before 2007, with largest shareholders including Hexie Health Insurance, China Three Gorges Renewables Group, and the National Social Security Fund, state-controlled corporations holding almost 40% shares.
 Its founder, Wu Gang, is a Communist Party member and had a seat in the 12th National People's Congress.

-In 2016, it was ranked third for onshore and also third for offshore turbine manufacturing by Bloomberg New Energy Finance.
+In 2025, it was ranked first for onshore and second for offshore turbine manufacturing by Bloomberg New Energy Finance, up from third for each in 2016.

 History

 Xinjiang Wind Energy, the predecessor of Goldwind, was founded by using a $3.2 million grant, given by the Danish government, which they used to build China's first wind farm at Dabancheng.
 Dabancheng wind farm, opened in 1989, consisted of the thirteen small, 150 kilowatt, wind turbines made by Danish turbine maker Bonus Energy.

 Goldwind was founded by Wu Gang as part of China government's 863 Program and was funded by the state.
 The funding helped Goldwind open its first assembly plant in Urumqi and sign technology transfer agreement with a German turbine manufacturer Vensys.

 In 2008, Goldwind purchased its permanent magnet direct-drive (PMDD) technology from Vensys.
 Goldwind had 1,500 employees in 2009.